 Examples of infrastructure dependent systems include:

-2. Any system that depends on the commercial power grid.
+2. A system that depends on the commercial power grid.

-4. Any system that depends on fossil fuel such as generators as these are not reliable for sustained operations without refueling.
+4. Any system that depends on fossil fuel- For example, generators that require refueling.
 Systems depending on generators are also dependent on roads and the power grid for resupply.
-Likewise, mobile command vehicles and mobile communication vehicles also depend on refueling for sustained operations.
+Likewise, mobile command vehicles also depend on refueling for sustained operations.

-5. Any system that cannot be isolated from other systems is also vulnerable.
-The inability of a system to be isolated and protected makes it vulnerable to outside attack from networks or grid systems.
+5. Systems that cannot be isolated from other systems are vulnerable.
+Any system that can’t be isolated is vulnerable to cyber attack from networks or grid systems.

 So how do we solve the vulnerability problem?
-To have reliable communications for any situation, at all times, that is resilient, you need a system that is not dependent on any infrastructure whatsoever, and does not have the same vulnerabilities.
-Augmenting your current Emergency Responder Communication System with such a capability is the most effective and affordable way to ensure you have communications for any situation you encounter.
+How do we attain reliable and resilient communications for any situation, at all times?
+You need a system that doesn’t dependent on any infrastructure whatsoever and doesn’t have the same vulnerabilities as our current mainline systems.
+You need reliable communications for EVERY situation you encounter.

 The ideal system should at a minimum: